 - Information on the home you’re looking for

 If you are applying for a loan with a co-applicant, you’ll have to provide this information for both parties.
-Some lenders may request additional documentation, such as tax returns or bank statements, especially if one or both of the applicants is self-employed.
+Some lenders may request additional documentation, such as tax returns or bank statements.
+This is especially the case if one or both of the applicants is self-employed.

 What a Pre-Approval Letter Means

-If you want to make sure you have your financial ducks in a row before you make an offer on a home, you can continue working with a lender to get pre-approved for your mortgage.
+If you want to make sure you have your financial ducks in a row before you make an offer on a home get pre-approved.
 Unlike pre-qualification, pre-approval generally involves a much more in-depth look at your financial circumstances.
 In most cases, you follow several steps to secure approval:

 - Completing an official loan application